asterisk/testsuite/README.txt

 # dependencies for this test.
 properties:
-    minversion : '1.4' # minimum Asterisk version compatible with this test dependencies : |   # List dependencies that must be met for this test to run
+    minversion : '1.4' # minimum Asterisk version compatible with this test maxversion : '1.8' # OPTIONAL
+    dependencies : |   # OPTIONAL
+        # List dependencies that must be met for this test to run
         - depend : 'bash'
         - depend : 'sipp'

 --------------------------------------------------------------------------------